Nc-eW22/Shelly-Climate-Bridge/README.md

-# ⚡️ SPARK_LABS: Climate Bridge v1.0
+# ⚡️ SPARK_LABS: Shelly Climate Bridge v1.0
 **Bring native AC control into the Shelly Smart Control app — powered by Home Assistant as an invisible local bridge.**

 *Current Release: v1.0 | Target: Any Shelly Gen3 or Gen4 with virtual component support*